First, lirc is packaged for all major linux distributions. If you

 /var/log/lircd.
 If you still see nothing suspicious

-compile lircd in DEBUG mode and look at the log file again.
-In
+add a --debug=10 option and look at the log file again.

 Sending infrared signals